zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 Methods may not have the final declaration classes declared as final.

 ### Generic.CodeAnalysis.UselessOverridingMethod
-Methods should not be defined that only call the parent method.
+Methods that only call the parent method should not be defined.

 ```php
 // Valid: A method that extends functionality on a parent method.